-Even in ancient times, wine tasters had a language for describing the quality of wine.
+Even in ancient times, there was a language used by wine tasters to describe the quality of wine.
 About a hundred terms were found in Greek literature.
-Of course, there was no generally valid vocabulary, but an assessment was left to the imagination or discretion of the individual.
-It was not until the beginning of the 18th century that a culture began to develop in the wine scene.
+However, there was no generally valid vocabulary, but an assessment was left to the imagination or discretion of the individual.
+It was not until the beginning of the 18th century that a culture of this kind slowly began to develop in the wine scene.
 The French chemist Jean-Antoine Claude Chaptal (1756-1832) already used more than 60 expressions in his work "Art de faire, de gouverner, et de perfectionner les vins" published in 1807.
 Professor René Pijassou (1922-2007) of the University of Bordeaux, in his studies on the history of MédocMédocwines, collected all the expressions used at the time by brokers and winery owners (e.g. inexpressive, flat, full-bodied, full-bodied, aftertaste, robust, round, velvety) and already established tasting rules.